Research

 Huber, L. M. & Dolinsky, A. O.: ‘How parties shape their relationship with social groups: A roadmap to the study of group-based appeals.’
 Pre-print

 Huber, L. M. & Haselmayer, M.: ‘Strategic Alienation: The Dynamics of Group Appeals in Negative Campaigning.’
-Work in progress.
+Revise and Resubmit.

 Political Behavior and Public Opinion Formation